kamilp522/Product-preview-card-made-with-flexbox-and-sass/README.md

 ![](./screenshots/screenshot3.jpg)
 ![](./screenshots/screenshot4.jpg)

-There weren't any photos of the actual design on the landscape view on mobile, by I took care of that anyway.
+There weren't any photos of the actual design on the landscape view on mobile, but I took care of that anyway.

 ![](./screenshots/screenshot5.jpg)